Ordination Preparation Program

 Dr. Rogers’ Heartwing Education is a non-profit, religious and educational organization in which she provides curriculum, course, and program development, and contract classroom instruction as well as interfaith education and community building.

-Luccia Jalila Rogers is an almost-20-year mureed of the Sufi Ruhaniat International.
-She was ordained a cherag in 1994, following receipt of her M.A. from ICCS/Holy Names University and a year of study with Khalif Ahmaddin a-Salik abd-Allah.
-Luccia Jalila was a resident of Khankah SAM from 1994-1995.
+Luccia Jalila Malika Rogers is a guide, teacher, and a 25-year mureed of the Sufi Ruhaniat International.
+She was ordained a cherag in 1994, following receipt of her M.A. from ICCS/Holy Names University and a year of study with Murshid and Siraj Ahmaddin a-Salik abd-Allah.
+Luccia Jalila was a resident of Khankah SAM in San Francisco from 1994-1995.
 Her spiritual journey includes being raised Lutheran, a few years as a Catholic, exploration of creation-centered and pagan traditions, and discovery of Universal Sufism which has become the chalice which holds all her spiritual studies and interests.

-She was married to her spouse, Jackson in 2008 in California before Prop.
-8, and they share their home in Apache Junction, Arizona (far suburban Phoenix) with two cats.
-Jackson works as a college librarian, is a mureed (student) of Sufism, was Baha’i, and is a member of the initial cohort of this Ordination Preparation program.
+She was married to her spouse, Jackson in 2008, and they share their home in Silver City, New Mexico with two cats.
+Jackson is a retired college librarian, is a mureed (student) of Sufism, was Baha’i, and was a member of the initial cohort of this Ordination Preparation program., completing her ordination training in 2013.
+She was also ordained as a cherag in the Sufi Ruhaniat International in 2013.